senges/kitt/README.md

 # Kitt

-Kitt is a container based portable shell environment.
+Kitt is a container based portable shell environment manager.

-Build, push and distribute your shell, with your tools, and your config, anywhere.
+Build, spawn, push and distribute your shell, with your tools, and your config, anywhere.

 ## Demo